Two years on, Hong Kong’s mass pro-democracy demonstrations continue to reverberate

 Cultural theorist Ackbar Abbas, writing in Hong Kong: Culture and the Politics of Disappearance (1997), wonderfully conveys how the prospect of the handover recalibrated time and speed in the city, as its ‘floating’, transitory status transformed into a search for a more defined identity, all caught up in what he calls a ‘culture of disappearance’.
 Just as in the 1990s, in 2016 a culture of disappearance encompasses not just anxiety over the ‘death of Hong Kong’, but the ways in which a newfound culture and politics emerges at the exact moment of that threat.
 Facing the imminence of its disintegration, these artists seem to ask: just how do you live in a disappearing city?

 Main image: Jason Lam and Sampson Wong, Our 60-Second Friendship Begins Now/ Countdown Machine, 2016.
 Courtesy the artists; photograph: Jason Lam.

-En Liang Khong is assistant editor at openDemocracy.
-His writing on Chinese politics and art has been published in Prospect, Financial Times, The New Statesman, The Daily Telegraph and The New Inquiry.
+En Liang Khong is assistant digital editor at frieze.
+His writing on politics and art has been published in Prospect, Financial Times, Times Literary Supplement, Los Angeles Review of Books, The New Statesman, The Daily Telegraph and The New Inquiry.

 First published in Issue 183